Should I Get a Balance Transfer or Personal Loan?

 Citi Simplicity® Card

-A somewhat high balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.
+A somewhat high there is an intro balance transfer fee of 3% of each transfer (minimum $5) completed within the first 4 months of account opening.
+Then a balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.

 There’s a $0 annual fee to carry this card.